karepker/jekyll-prepublish/README.md

 ## Installation

 Currently `jekyll-prepublish` is available on Github.
-You may install it by adding the following configuration to your applications Gemfile.
+You may install it by adding the following configuration to your application's Gemfile.

 ```
 gem 'jekyll-prepublish', :git => 'https://github.com/karepker/jekyll-prepublish.git'